-For the ENG-131 telecourse, ENG-112, ENG-113, or ENG-114 is a required prerequisite.
+ENG-112 or ENG-113 or ENG-114

-Take One: ENG-112, ENG-113, or ENG-114
+Take ENG-111; For the ENG-131 telecourse, ENG-112, ENG-113, or ENG-114 is a required prerequisite.

 ENG 132 - Introduction to Drama

 This course provides intensive study of drama as a literary form, based on close reading of representative texts.
 Emphasis is placed on the development and analysis of drama.
 Upon completion, students should be able to interpret, analyze, and discuss the distinguishing features of drama.